turag-ev/EB23/README.md

 ````

 Make sure to regularly check whether new packages/ requirements were added and if so repeat installing the requirements.
+VS Code might not show your import as valid, however it works.
+If you'd like to have vs code accept the import, add it to path by hovering over the import and execute the suggested quick fix.

 **_NOTE:_** In the future this will be handled via docker images.
 This is a temporary solution.